RashidAwan11/GoodlyRecipes/content/knowledge-base/j-alexander’s-rattlesnake-pasta-recipe.md

 ## **Equipment & Tools use to cook Rattlesnake pasta**

-All you need to make this rattlesnake pasta recipe is
+All you need to make this rattlesnake pasta recipe is:

- Large Pot
+* Large Pot

- Colander
+* Colander

- Knife.
+* Knife

 ## **Ingredients:**